Sekseli3/Fullstack-Course/README.md

-# fullstack tehtavia
+#Fullstack Open

+A fullstack course made by University of helsinki.
+The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
+I used React, Redux, Node.js, MongoDB, GraphQL and TypeScript.

-part III found here https://github.com/Sekseli3/Fullstack-node
+part III with fully deployed server found here https://github.com/Sekseli3/Fullstack-node